rng-guy/NFSMWBartender/README.md

 **Cop (Binary) strings** (`BartenderSettings\Basic\Labels.ini`):

 * This feature is completely incompatible with the `EnableCopDestroyedStringHook` feature of the [NFSMW Unlimiter](https://github.com/nlgxzef/NFSMWUnlimiter/releases) mod by nlgxzef.
-Either delete this mod's `Labels.ini` configuration file or disable Unlimiter's version of the feature by editing its `NFSMWUnlimiterSettings.ini` file.
+Either delete Bartender's `Labels.ini` configuration file or disable Unlimiter's version of the feature by editing its `NFSMWUnlimiterSettings.ini` file.

 &nbsp;